Featured Book Recommendation!

 - Eligibility and coverage details

-Completing AHIP Medicare training can be done directly through AHIP or through one of the Medicare advantage or Part D carriers.
-You can usually get AHIP discounts if you complete it through a carrier.
-Below are some of the Medicare Advantage companies that offer discounts for AHIP Medicare training.
+Completing AHIP Medicare training can be done directly through our AHIP discount code.
+You can usually get an AHIP discount code if you complete it through a carrier.
+Below are some of the Medicare Advantage companies that offer discount codes for AHIP Medicare training.

 - United Health Care